medined/perl-5-by-example/perl_5_by_example/operators.md

 href="ch04.htm#Order of Precedence">Order of
 Precedence</A>" section later in this chapter will discuss precedence in more detail.

-<H2><A name="Operator Types">Operator Types</A></H2>Perl supports many types of
+## Operator Types

-operators.
+Perl supports many types of operators.
 Table 4.1 shows all of the operator types in the Perl language.
 This chapter discusses the more commonly used types in detail.
 You can learn about any type not discussed in this chapter by looking in the chapter referenced in that type's description in Table 4.1.